anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/20-stateful-sets.md

 title: StatefulSets
 ---

-* **JF** To this point the reader has not seen anything related to volumes.
+* **JF**f To this point the reader has not seen anything related to volumes.
 So volumes should be explained as well.
     * Neither did the container tutorial mention them.
         * [Decision] Either
             * describe Docker volumes here